 The society that Shakespeare creates in the world of his plays is recognisable to audiences as a representation of the society of the real world.
 And so, therefore, as there are suicides in real life, there are suicides in Shakespeare’s plays.
-Characters take their own lives for many reasons, some which were likely shocking to Elizabethan audiences and others which they would have understood: the suicides in the Roman plays are completely different from the suicides of characters like Romeo and Juliet, Ophelia, Lady Macbeth, Iago, and the suicide that Hamlet seems to be contemplating at one point in the drama.
+Characters take their own lives for many reasons, some of which were likely shocking to Elizabethan audiences and others which they would have understood: the suicides in the Roman plays are completely different from the suicides of characters like Romeo and Juliet, Ophelia, Lady Macbeth, Othello, and the suicide that Hamlet seems to be contemplating at one point in the drama.

 Elizabethan Views On Suicide

 Suicide was a sensitive matter in Elizabethan times.
-During that period both the church and the state took a strict view on suicide, regarding it as a mortal sin which was linked to deep despair and demonic pride.
+During that period both the church and the state took a strict view on suicide, regarding it as a mortal sin, which was linked to deep despair and demonic pride.
 The word ‘suicide’ only appeared in the English language long after Shakespeare’s death.
 Until then it was called ‘self-murder’ and was regarded as the crime of murder, and was illegal, with survivors of suicide being prosecuted.
-St. Augustine in The City of God had argued that God’s command ‘Thou shalt not kill’ should be extended to include the taking of an individual’s own life, and that became the guide for mediaeval society.
+St. Augustine in The City of God had argued that God’s command ‘Thou shalt not kill’ should be extended to include the taking of an individual’s own life, and that became the guide for medieval society.
 The term ‘self-murder’ points to the stigma attached to such an act.
 So families regarded it as undesirable to have a loved one listed in death records as murderers and therefore went to great lengths to cover up suicides in the family.
 They paid bribes to the authorities, for example, to prevent too close an examination of a cause of death.
 It was important to conceal the cause of a suicide victim’s death so as to secure a Christian burial.
 In Hamlet we see the gravediggers discussing the fact that Ophelia’s controversial death might not warrant Christian burial rites.